alan-turing-institute/trustworthy-assurance/docs/dmh-report/appendix.md

 #### Recruitment and participant details

-Unlike the previous workshops, participants from these three groups were sent specific invitations based on their roles and responsibilities.
+Unlike the previous workshops, 39 participants from these three groups were sent specific invitations based on their roles and responsibilities (30 attended).
 While this introduces a source of selection bias, it also allowed the project team to utilise existing relationships to ensure senior decision-makers and researchers from across the UK government and civil service, third-sector, development community, and academia were included.

 A decision was made early in the project to bring these different stakeholder groups together, rather than holding separate workshops for each group.